 Accent colours

-Accent colours are vibrant hues that add a unique flair and visual interest to your kitchen.
-They can be used to draw attention to specific areas or features in your kitchen, such as a backsplash, an island, or an accent wall.
-Incorporating accent colours in your kitchen tile design can truly make your kitchen stand out.
+Accent colours are vibrant hues which will create distinctive flair and can add visual interest to your kitchen.
+They can be used to draw attention to specific features or areas in your kitchen, such as a backsplash, an accent wall or an island.
+If you feature accent colours in your kitchen tile design, this can set your kitchen apart from a standard one.

 Balancing accent colours with neutral tones is a great way to ensure that your kitchen doesn’t become too overwhelming or busy.
 By choosing a neutral palette for your kitchen and adding pops of accent colours, you can create a balanced and stylish look that is sure to impress.